Drishti2996/LocationTracker/README.md

  # DataBase used:
 # The data is saved in aws cloud.
 (Please note currently the link to server is not added in the code to avoid huge aws billing.)
-I have used MySQL Database in aws.
+MySQL DataBase in AWS is used to store data.
 The API is a post API created using API gateway and Lambda function.

 # Architecture:
-We are using CLEAN Architecture.
+CLEAN Architecture has been used in this application.
 In this, we have following components:
 1. ViewController
 2. Interactor
 3. Presenter